 Shortly after this Journal was printed, the Queensland Government presented an EB9 offer to the QTU.

-The Union’s Executive and Conference, which was held at the start of the school holidays, recommended acceptance of the offer.
-Members are due to be balloted regarding the offer shortly.
+The Union’s Executive and Conference, which was held at the start of the July school holidays, recommended acceptance of the offer.
+Members were balloted and accepted the offer in the subsequent employer ballot.

 One hundred and thirty years from its creation, the QTU has developed and renews itself as a powerful voice for teachers and principals on both professional and industrial issues, and for public education and its students.